+Keeping your survey short can reduce survey dropouts.
 While smartphone and PC respondents alike might take surveys at home or in their office, a smartphone user’s attention is likely more limited than others.
-They may be interrupted by the environment or by the device itself, whether it be notifications from other apps, a TV programme starting, or being next in line at the checkout if they are out shopping.
-They may also be short of battery life or have download issues.
+They may be interrupted by notifications from other apps, a TV programme starting, or being next in line at the checkout if they are out shopping.
 Whatever the reason, it is important to get respondents through the survey before they run out of time or patience.

 3. Limit the length of list options

 Scrolling on a small screen can make it challenging for respondents to focus and follow.
 To avoid this, reduce the number of items shown in any list.
 This can be done by splitting them into logical groupings or only expanding an option list if the overarching group is selected.